Drakodin/tdov/docs/README.md

 ## Known Issues
 Due to the Audio API in browsers being asynchronous, playing the audio consecutively with every message swap is very difficult.

+My microphone picked up on my breathing so you'll hear puffs of air.
+I don't have a filter, just the mic itself.

 ## Credits
 Music: https://www.purple-planet.com
 VA: Myself